-- 1. Students enrolled in work based learning programs must enroll in a minimum of five classes including the work based learning class. - 2.
-Seniors enrolled in courses that are on track to complete their graduation requirements, have passed all of their End of Course Exams, and have their own transportation, will have the option of early dismissal or late arrival. - 3.
+- 1. Students enrolled in work-based learning programs must enroll in a minimum of five classes including the work-based learning class. - 2.
+Seniors enrolled in courses that are on track to complete their graduation requirements, have an application on file, and have their own transportation, will have the option of early dismissal and/or late arrival. - 3.
 Fifth year seniors - 4.
 HOPE Academy Students